REBELinBLUE/deployer/CONTRIBUTING.md

     $ php artisan app:reset

 The VM will set up the cronjob needed for heartbeats and it will setup supervisor to ensure the queue listener is always running

+Please note, this VM does not include a `.gitconfig` file, please remember to set it up BEFORE you commit any code.